INTERVIEW

 Griffith, Deakin, and ANU Bonuses

 • Deakin University: Prefers applicants with healthcare backgrounds, Deakin alumni, Geelong residents, or those with financial disadvantages, offering various bonuses to enhance your application.
+Applicants who were found eligible for bonuses in 2023, 2024, or 2025 do not need to resubmit documentation — they can simply select a "previously applied" tick box.

 • Australian National University (ANU): Provides bonuses for completing higher degrees, such as honours, masters, or PhDs.
+Indigenous places at ANU are now uncapped and may be offered in addition to indicative CSP/BMP figures.

 • Griffith University: Awards a 7.0 GPA to PhD holders and a maximum GPA for each full-time year of a Masters by research.